 There is too much to see within Suru and Zanskar Valley.
 This longish article may also not be enough to jot down all the sightseeing places.
 I will be writing detailed articles on the sightseeing places in Suru and Zanskar Valley in time to come.
 I will link them within this article below as and when they are published.

 - Kargil – Rangdum – Padum Road – Travel Guide

 - Local Sightseeing in Padum

-Both on Srinagar – Kargil route and Leh – Kargil route, you will find plenty of options of stay.
+Both on Srinagar – Kargil route and Leh – Kargil route, you will find plenty of options to stay.
 I will try to enlist the names and contacts in a separate article.
-However, just that you must be aware, following are the places where you can find options of stay in Suru and Zanskar Valley.
+However, just that you must be aware, the following are the places where you can find options to stay in Suru and Zanskar Valley.

-- Rangdum has few options of stay including home stays in the village as well as couple of high cost camps.
+- Rangdum has few options for a stay including homestays in the village as well as a couple of high-cost camps.

 - Srinagar – Sonamarg – Drass | Decent number of accommodation options available at Sonamarg & Drass